Kjosfossen Station

-Kjosfossen Station (Kjosfossen holdeplass) is a railway station in Aurland, Norway, on the Flåm Line.
-It is 4.40 km from Myrdal Station, 339.76 km from Oslo Central Station and 670 m above mean sea level.
+Kjosfossen Station (Kjosfossen holdeplass) is a railway station on the Flåm Line at Kjosfossen in Aurland Municipality, Norway.
+It is located 4.40 km from Myrdal Station, 339.76 km from Oslo Central Station, and 670 m above mean sea level.
 The station opened in 1951 as Kjosfossen kraftstasjon, but took the current name from February 1977.
-There are no residents in the area and the station only exists to allow tourists to step off the train and see the large waterfall Kjosfossen - which can be viewed from the station's platform.
+There are no residents in the area and the station only exists to allow tourists to step off the train and see the large waterfall Kjosfossen which can be viewed from the station's platform.
 It is also the site of Kjosfoss Power Station.